 Reporting peptide and protein identifications passing a significance threshold

 The elements <SpectrumIdentificationItem> and <ProteinDetectionHypothesis> have a mandatory Boolean attribute passThreshold that allows a file producer to indicate that an identification has passed a given threshold or that it has been manually validated.
 Depending on the intended purpose of the file, the file producer MAY wish to report a number of identifications that fall below the given significance threshold, for example to allow global statistical analyses to be performed which are not possible if only identifications passing the threshold are reported.
-Thresholds for peptide-spectrum matches or for protein identification should be encoded as instances of <cvParam> within <SpectrumDetectionProtocol> or <ProteinDetectionProtocol> as follows.
+Thresholds for peptide-spectrum matches or for protein identification should be encoded as instances of <cvParam> within <SpectrumDetectionProtocol> or <ProteinDetectionProtocol>, respectively, as follows.
 If the file producer does not want to indicate that a threshold has been set, all identifications MUST have passThreshold = “true” and the “no threshold” CV term should be given within the protocols.

 <SpectrumIdentificationProtocol id="SIP" AnalysisSoftware_ref="AS_mascot_server">